The Right to Buy Scheme

-On 21 July 2014 the Housing (Right to Buy) (Limit on Discount) (England) Order 2014 (the Order) came into force and provided that the maximum right to buy discounts would increase in line with the percentage change in the Consumer Prices Index (CPI) published by the Office of National Statistics (ONS) from the September before the previous year to the September of the previous year.
+On 21 July 2014 the Housing (Right to Buy) Order 2014 came into force and provided that the maximum right to buy discounts would increase in line with the percentage change in the Consumer Prices Index (CPI) published by the Office of National Statistics (ONS) from the September before the previous year to the September of the previous year.

 This increase takes effect on 6 April each year.

-In respect of the financial year 2018 to 2019, the relevant September 2017 CPI figure is 3 percent and the new maximum discounts will be:
+In respect of the financial year 2019 to 2020, the relevant September 2018 CPI figure is 2.4 % and the new maximum discounts will be:

 Find more information on the Right to Buy Scheme